ysujaana2004/ds-fall-2025-fri-0630/Week-05-Vibe-Coding-101/README.md

 ---

-# 4 Parts for the HW
+# 5 Parts for the HW

 0. Pre-Class Videos
 1. Vibe-Coding-Data-Cleaning-Exercise.ipynb
 2. LinkedIn Post
+3. Submit your project idea in the HW Submssions Form
-3. Meet with your group to make progress on the project
+4. Meet with your group to make progress on the project

 ## 0. Pre-Class Videos
 1. [Intro to Business Analytics](https://www.youtube.com/watch?v=diaZdX1s5L4)